-Start with a vision for the future, then work backwards to determine how technology can best get you there
+Start with a vision for the future, then work backwards to determine how technology can best get you there.
+This foundational approach is one of the most critical digital procurement transformation strategy steps an organization can take.

 -